Simon Helberg is one of those performers whose career is easy to underrate because he spent so many years inside one character.

 Not every actor needs to become a chameleon to matter.

-Helberg's value comes from a narrower but very real specialty.
+Helberg's value comes from a narrower but serious specialty.
 He is unusually good at playing men whose intelligence and insecurity are fighting in public.
 They talk too much, posture too hard, and then suddenly reveal how frightened they are of humiliation.
 That pattern was central to Howard.
 It was also central, in a more adult and melancholy way, to Cosme McMoon.

 There is a Jewish comic tradition somewhere in that register, though it should not be forced into a stereotype.
 The nervous virtuoso, the overarticulate showoff whose performance style is also a defense mechanism, is a familiar type in American comedy.
 Helberg updated it for the age of prestige sitcoms and post-network character acting.